vanessavun/ladycrushcrewV3/README.md

 * Firebase database storage
 * Observer pattern
 * Performance optimizations (caching items in the cart)
-* How to organize code as the code base gets bigger

 ## Full List of Technologies and Tools